-There are two sections in this part of the post – the first is what will make your pasta making much easier, past hands, knives, rolling pin etc. Many of these gadgets are inexpensive, though I have included a pasta machine here as it made such a difference to me I felt it needed to be in this section.
+There are two sections in this part of the post – the first is what will make your pasta making much easier (moving on from hands, knives, rolling pin etc).
+Many of these gadgets are inexpensive, though I have included a more expensive pasta machine here as it made such a difference to me I felt it needed to be in this section.

 Then, I look at everything else – the stuff you don’t really need but is either fun, a nice addition to a burgeoning hobby or a really aspirational purchase for a serious pasta making addiction.

 I’ve added a 🍝 pasta emoji next to all those I’ve used or own.
 Also I’ve given a rough idea on expense, from £ meaning very cheap (at just a few quid) to ££££ prohibitively (ie getting to professional equipment) expensive.

 Next steps – what really will help if you continue to make pasta

 Hmm – this is a next step dependent on how you intend to mix pasta and how you are to measure your ingredients… Some wouldn’t want to be without a bowl, while others would never miss one.

 You can just mound up the flour and eggs on your work surface and do away with even a bowl and many people prefer to do it this way.
 I’m 50:50 and don’t mind either.
 However, if I can spread out onto my dining room them I’ll just mix it all on the table, but if the table is full and I have to work in my cramped kitchen I’ll do it in a bowl (I am a messy cow and would coat the kitchen with semola and egg otherwise).